Secure access to a key vault

 Azure US Government:

 In the management plane, you use Azure role-based access control (Azure RBAC) to authorize the operations a caller can execute.
-In the RBAC model, each Azure subscription has an instance of Azure AD.
+In the Azure RBAC model, each Azure subscription has an instance of Azure AD.
 You grant access to users, groups, and applications from this directory.
 Access is granted to manage resources in the Azure subscription that use the Azure Resource Manager deployment model.
-To grant access, use the Azure portal, the Azure CLI, Azure PowerShell, or the Azure Resource Manager REST APIs.

 - Subscription: An Azure role assigned at the subscription level applies to all resource groups and resources within that subscription.